goosetuv/Snow-Recognition-Database/README.md

 - Open SRD.exe
 - Create a database connection to your Snow SQL Server

+## Known Issue
+### Execution Timeout Expired
+Execution Timeout is related to the timeout period between the application and Microsoft SQL Server.
+This issue is prominent in Snow Recognition Database 2.0 due to the additional search features such as Unassigned Applications.

+This issue will likely be found on a case by case basis and does not affect all users, it is prominent on users with large vFilterSoftware tables in the Snow Inventory database.

+#### Fix
+When inside of your connection, click on File > Application Settings > Database and increase the Command Timeout until the error no longer appears.
+The more data you have in the system, the higher the timeout will need to be.

 ## Contributing
 Happy for anyone to make a pull request to assist in making the application better.